SER Blog Customer Stories & Use Cases

 4. Supplier development

 Supported by supplier management, you will identify potential for improvement and plan specific measures to further develop suppliers.
-The following two options are available:
+You have two options here:

 Active supplier development: You actively develop improvement activities and implement them together with the supplier.
 This is worthwhile when a partner is very important to your company.